pinkprincess536/neurotriage/README.md

 ```bash
 pytest tests/ -v
 ```
-## i've also made notes about what i learned throughout making this you can find it in journaling <3
+i've also made notes about what i learned throughout making this you can find it in journaling folder <3

 Tests cover the API endpoints and retraining pipeline.
 See `tests/` for details.